-Despite their obvious appeal for financing everything from kitchen makeovers to new cars, you’ll better understand how these tax-favored, take-cash-out-of-your-house solutions work and whether they’re the right choice for your particular financial need after conducting a home equity loan pros and cons analysis across five different popular uses for these products..
+Despite the obvious appeal of home equity lines for financing everything from kitchen makeovers to new cars, you’ll better understand how these tax-favored, take-cash-out-of-your-house solutions work and whether they’re the right choice for your particular financial need after conducting a home equity loan pros and cons analysis across five different popular uses for these products..

 But first, let’s take a quick look at the mechanics of these loans.